What is Tennis Elbow?

 - It is seen that after prolong rest patient complaints of stiffness and pain while lifting and bending forearm, or,

-- While writing and gripping small object (like holding a pen).
+- While writing and gripping small objects (like holding a pen).

-Commonly affected population includes professionals/ sports personal involved in repetitive wrist and forearm movement along with gripping action.
+The commonly affected population includes professionals/ sports personal involved in the repetitive wrist and forearm movement along with gripping action.
 Females involved in household activities are also prone to develop Tennis Elbow.

 The condition can be easily diagnosed on the basis of history and clinical evaluation with the help of few commonly used special tests like-

-Physiotherapy clinic in Dwarka, Pain Free Physiotherapy Clinic, has all necessary equipments and Dr. Roshan Jha (PT) is highly skilled in all manual technique to treat the condition.
+The physiotherapy clinic in Dwarka, Pain-Free Physiotherapy Clinic, has all the necessary equipment and Dr. Roshan Jha (PT) is highly skilled in all manual techniques to treat the condition.

-Usually tennis elbow responds very well to conservative treatment with physiotherapy.
-The condition improves gradually over 2 week time and in severe condition may take as long as 4-6 weeks to heal properly.
+Usually, tennis elbow responds very well to conservative treatment with physiotherapy.
+The condition improves gradually over 2 weeks time and in severe condition may take as long as 4-6 weeks to heal properly.
 Though certain exercises and brace may be required to be continued for 12 weeks or more.

-If patient doesn’t respond to physiotherapy treatment properly an MRI may be required to see the level of Tendinopathy.
-If the condition has progressed to irreversible stages of degeneration, it can be termed as Lateral Epicondylosis/ Tendinosis and other options to manage the condition should be explored.
+If a patient doesn’t respond to physiotherapy treatment properly an MRI may be required to see the level of Tendinopathy.
+If the condition has progressed to irreversible stages of degeneration, it can be termed as Lateral Epicondylosis/ Tendinosis, and other options to manage the condition should be explored.

-PAIN FREE PHYSIOTHERAPY CLINIC, best physiotherapy clinic in Dwarka, houses experts to evaluate your elbow pain and accurately diagnose the condition and explain the best possible treatment.
+PAIN-FREE PHYSIOTHERAPY CLINIC, the best physiotherapy clinic in Dwarka, houses experts to evaluate your elbow pain and accurately diagnose the condition and explain the best possible treatment.
 The same, physiotherapy at home in Dwarka, can be provided by an experienced physiotherapist at your place.